Alejandro-44/quickframe/README.md

 ### Events

 To add events in QuickFrame, we have to use the Button component.
 In this version buttons are the only component receives events, specifically on click.
 But before, you must add the basic information for interaction of the GUI.
-In each case you are going to create a new function to call them later.
+In each case, you are going to create a new function to call them later.
 So, first you must create a new instance of `TransportCompany` in the project: